EU ePrivacy Regulation

 Notably, the EU is moving from a directive to a regulation — echoing the move from the Data Protection Directive to the GDPR — in an effort to harmonize data protection laws across the EU.
 Additionally, the scope has been extended to apply to any company processing personal data in the context of delivering electronic communications and files, including so-called “over-the-top” providers like Gmail, WhatsApp, and Netflix, not just traditional telecommunication providers.

-On this page, IAPP members will find the latest developments in the creation of the ePrivacy Regulation.
-We will update this page to reflect the status of the draft as it moves closer to becoming law.
+On this topic page, IAPP members will find the latest developments in the creation of the ePrivacy Regulation.